outdreamer/build-a-cure-1/docs/reference/math_analysis.md

 										- it multiplies that subcomponent area by the inverse of the new power value (dimension_count/side_count) * the original coefficient because this is a subcomponent of the area, not the whole area, and its proportion needs to be adjusted to represent that

 											- scaling each subcomponent area by the inverse of the increased dimension_count adjusts the subcomponent area's contribution, according to the new dimension

-									- why would the inverse of a generalized cube volume have an (area under x ^ - 1 from 1 to a), where a = e ^ x

 									- 1/x is the function where the standard changes but the number being evaluated stays the same - it basically measures the power exacted by each standard